Yoga-satwika/Python-/README.md

   Float:- A float is a number with a decimal point

 # Data Types
   A data type in Python tells the computer what kind of value a variable holds.
 It helps Python understand how to use the data (for calculations, storing text, making decisions, etc.).
+Different operations are valid for different types.

 | Data Type               | Description          | Example                      |
 | ----------------------- | -------------------- | ---------------------------- |